Phydon/mg/README.md

           Search case insensitivly

   -c, --count
-          Only print the number of search results
-          Can be combined with the --stats flag to only show stats and no other output
+          Only print the number of search results as [files patterns] First number shown is the number of found files with the given pattern Second number is the number of found patterns, including multiple hits in one file Can be combined with the --stats flag to only show stats and no other output

   -D, --depth <NUMBER>